owlbarn/owlbarn.github.io/_sources/index.rst.txt

 Please refer to the :doc:`project/people` page to get to know the members of Owl Development & Maintenance Team.

-Credits
+Sponsors
 -------------------------------------------------

-Owl owes a great debt of gratitude to its contributors and other open source projects.
-Please refer to :doc:`project/acknowledgement` page for the full list.
+Owl owes a great debt of gratitude to its generous sponsors, contributors, and other open source projects.
+Please refer to

+* :doc:`project/sponsors`
+* :doc:`project/backers`
+* :doc:`project/acknowledgement`